-An NFT is a digital asset to represent real-world artefacts such as art, music, in-game goods, and films and they are often part of a larger collection with a fixed number of NFT’s.
-Furthermore it can be related to the new phenomenon called ‘Metaverse’, where the NFT’s can be used.
-An example of this is the symbolic NFT collection.
+An NFT is a digital asset to represent real-world artefacts such as art, music, in-game goods, and films, and they are often part of a larger collection with a fixed number of NFTs.

-Although they’ve been there since 2014, NFTs are currently gaining popularity as a popular means to transact digital artwork.
+Although they’ve been there since 2014, NFTs are gaining popularity as a popular digital artwork transaction.

 The data saved on a blockchain, such as a token’s number and the policy ID it is generated under, confirms the uniqueness of an NFT.

 In the digital realm, policy IDs are similar to certificates that confirm the validity and originality of a work of art.
 NFTs are popular because they allow you to construct one-of-a-kind digital assets that you may use to symbolize ownership of both physical and digital assets.